 Step #3: Install WordPress

-Once you’ve purchased your hosting package and domain name, you should receive an email with instructions on how to set up WordPress from your account.
+Once you’ve purchased your hosting package and existing domain name, you should receive an email with instructions on how to set up WordPress from your account.
 For most hosting providers, you’ll need to login into cPanel, which looks something like this:

 Step #4: Install WooCommerce